 The scam, which has already affected several students in Melbourne who’ve lost large sums of money, involves fraudulent callers posing as officials from the Chinese Government and Chinese police.

-In one case, Victoria Police says one Chinese student was coerced into believing her family in China were in danger after scammers informed her that her credit card information was being used for money laundering.
-Concurrently, scammers had also contacted her family in China claiming that she had been kidnapped and threatened to harm her if money was not transferred into a Chinese bank account.
+In an example provided by Victoria Police, one Chinese student was coerced into believing her family in China were in danger after scammers informed her that her credit card information was being used for money laundering.
+Concurrently, scammers had also contacted her family, claiming she had been kidnapped.
+Scammers threatened to harm her if money was not transferred into a Chinese bank account.

-The Chinese Consulate-General and Chinese Embassy have both confirmed they would never request personal information form Chinese citizens and have been made aware of the scam.
+The Chinese Consulate-General and Chinese Embassy have both confirmed they would never request personal information from Chinese citizens and have been made aware of the scam.

 Victoria Police is also seeking the assistance of students who’ve been targeted by scammers.
 To aid authorities, Victoria Police is encouraging students to provide screen shots of messages delivered to their social media channels and to retain phone call records.
 Victims and targets are asked to contact their local police station.